CRFricke/Authorization.Core/docs/Configure-Roles.md

 }
 ```

-### Associate Claims with the appropriate Roles in the Identity database:
+### Associate Claims with the appropriate Roles in the Identity database

 Now that the Claims and Guids are defined, use ASP.NET Core Identity's RoleManager to create and persist an
 `AuthRole` for each Role as shown below.